Heterogeneity Analysis with Heterogeneous Treatments: Extensions and Special Cases

-The double aggregation framework also nests a variety of results in the literature on average estimands.
+More importantly, the double aggregation framework and the decomposition of ADiM nests a variety of results in the literature on average estimands.
 First, consider unconditional/average estimands as special case with $g(X) = 1$ such that $\xg = \mathcal{X}$.
-Then, $\delta_0$ is a special case of composite treatment effects discussed by \citeA{Lechner2002ProgramPolicies}. \citeA{VanderWeele2013CausalTreatment}, Proposition 8 is concerned with $E[E[Y| T \in \mathcal{T}_a, X]] - E[E[Y| T \in \mathcal{T}_{a'}, X]]$, which is the unconditional version of \eqref{eq:delta-decomp2}.
+Then, $\delta_0$ is a special case of the composite treatment effect in \citeA{Lechner2002ProgramPolicies}.
+Further, Proposition 8 in \citeA{VanderWeele2013CausalTreatment} is concerned with $E[E[Y| T \in \mathcal{T}_a, X]] - E[E[Y| T \in \mathcal{T}_{a'}, X]]$, which is the unconditional version of \eqref{eq:delta-decomp2}.
 They establish its interpretation as a contrast of two interventions where effective treatments are assigned according to their conditional population distribution in the different treatment aggregates.
 Their Proposition 8 is equivalent to the second equality in the derivation of the adjustment mean decomposition in Appendix \ref{app:deriv-acm} when setting $\xg = \mathcal{X}$.
 However, we go further in decomposing this contrast.
 Note that in the unconditional case $\delta_{1}=\delta_{2}=\delta_{3}=0$ and only $\delta_{0}$, $\delta_{4'}$ and $\delta_{5}$ are relevant.
-The same is discussed by \citeA{Lee2024BridgingExposures} for continuous $T$.
+The same estimand is discussed by \citeA{Lee2024BridgingExposures} for continuous $T$.
 Additionally, they propose to consider contrasts of the form $E[E[Y| T \in \mathcal{T}_a, X]] - E[Y]$.
-As $E[Y] = d_0(a) + d_4(a,g)$ is covered in our setting by setting $a(T) = 1$, the decomposition could also be applied to their estimands. \citeA{vanderLaan2023NonparametricIntervention} also consider continuous $T$ and are interested in the adjusted conditional mean $E[E[Y|T \geq v,X]]$ for some threshold $v$.
+As $E[Y] = d_0(a) + d_4(a,g)$ is covered in our framework by setting $a(T) = 1$ and $g(X) = 1$, the decomposition could also be applied to their estimands. \citeA{vanderLaan2023NonparametricIntervention} also consider continuous $T$ and are interested in the adjusted group mean $E[E[Y|T \geq v,X]]$ for some threshold $v$.
 This corresponds to treatment aggregation function $a(T) = \mathbbm{1}(T \geq v)$.
 They interpret the estimand as partially stochastic intervention leaving all units with $T \geq v$ at their original treatment level but conditionally randomizing units with $T < v$ to values above the threshold.
 Our decomposition components $d_0$, $d_{4'}$ and $d_{5}$ could be applied to further decompose this estimand, while $d_{1}=d_{2}=d_{3}=0$ in their setting.